crramirez/xtermwm/README.md

     Xterm, images are rendered as sixel graphic sequences.

   * A text terminal window / shell with good Xterm/VT100 support, including mouse.
-Terminal windows will also resize correctly if using 'ptypipe'.
+Terminal windows will also resize correctly due to the included 'ptypipe' utility.

   * Support for the raw Linux console.
 GPM mouse support will work when run inside 'lcxterm' or 'qodem'.

 License